 11. Don’t think that the good (or the bad) times will last forever.

 Like many small businesses, if you’re in a cyclical industry such as construction, retail, or transportation, then know this: Things are never as good as they seem and things are never as bad as they seem.
 Everything evens out over the long term.
-It’s important to remember this because too many business owners I know have suffered—even gone out of business—because they overspent during heady times and left themselves without reserves or capital when things inevitably turned south.
+It’s important to remember this because too many small business owners I know have suffered—even gone out of business—because they overspent during heady times and left themselves without reserves or capital when things inevitably turned south.
 Sock your money away into savings and use it to keep the lights on and key staff employed for when the economy or your industry slows down.
 Don’t take on too much debt and don’t over-expand just because the past few months have been strong.
 Trust me, whether it’s good news or bad news, it’s not going to last forever.

 12. Don’t always play it safe.

 You’re in business, and half the fun of being in business is that you can make some bets.
 Some people like going to Vegas.
 I like the excitement of a new marketing campaign, a new hire, a new capital investment, or a partnership.
 Some statisticians believe that the best football coaches go for it on 4th down more often than others—it’s because the data favors that move.
 Never bet the farm on anything.
 Always be prepared to lose what you bet.
 But make some bets now and again.
 Take a few chances.
-That’s how you’ll grow.
+That’s how you’ll grow your business.
 And most assuredly, that will be how you learn.

 13. Don’t put all your eggs in one basket.